 - Precision D-Strike: On the Cow and Chicken one-shot:Chicken: ...Damn...Red Guy: You Rang?

-- Robot Me: The cover of Issue #3 shows off evil robot duplicates of all the main heroes minus the Eds.
-The Villains intend to use these duplicates to conquer more worlds.
+- Robot Me: The cover of Issue #3 shows off evil robot duplicates of all the main heroes, minus the Eds.
+The Villains intended to use these duplicates to conquer more worlds.

-- Magitek: All of Aku's robot and his space station function as this.
+- Magitek: All of Aku's robots and his space station function as this.
 Each robot is powered by an Oni Spirit.

 - Shared Universe: Averted.
-Each show is split up into its own dimension as oppose to Cartoon Network's usual Cross Through.
+Each show is split up into its own dimensions, as opposed to Cartoon Network's usual Cross Through.

-- Shout-Out: The title, to the various crossover events of comics history, such as Crisis on Infinite Earths and Secret Wars.
+- Shout-Out: The title is one to various crossover events of comic history, such as Crisis on Infinite Earths and Secret Wars.

-- Spanner in the Works: Ed, Edd n Eddy and Mojo Jojo after his Face–Heel Turn.
+- Spanner in the Works: The Eds, and Mojo Jojo after his Heel–Face Turn.

 Aku: Not the super powered Heroes that are the templates for our army, but we might as well conquer their world, too.Vilgax: Judging by their level of technology, it should take about five minutes.

-- The villains are quick to point out how much the Eds are not much a threat as Heroes.
+- The villains are quick to point out how the Eds are not much of a threat as heroes.